Schools and education

 COVID-19 safe schools

-Parents can find out about the systems of controls that schools and early years settings will have in place to ensure that pupils, staff and parents are safe when in schools or Early Years settings.
+Parents can find out about the systems of controls that schools and early years settings will have in place to ensure that pupils, staff and parents are safe when in school or early years settings.
 There is also guidance for parents which sets out some of the changes and protective measures the government is asking schools and colleges to put in place.
 It will also look at what parents, carers, children and young people will need to do to help ensure schools and colleges are as safe as possible for everyone.
+This guidance remains relevant to schools from the start of 2021.

 What should I do if I am concerned about my child attending school?

-For the vast majority of issues/concerns relating to children returning to education, parents should contact their education setting, however, issues relating to education support services parents should contact the relevant departments below:
+For the vast majority of issues or concerns relating to children returning to education, parents should contact their education setting.
+However, for issues relating to education support services parents should contact the relevant departments below:

 Transport for London have confirmed that Public Transport will continue to be affected by COVID-19 with a reduction in capacity on buses and the train network.
 Schools, Local Authorities and parents are being asked to ensure that as many pupils walk or cycle to school as possible.